thomassuedbroecker/gitops-create-software-everywhere-module/README.md

 #### Step 1:  Do some modification in the `main.tf` file

-* Change `name = "my-module"` to `gitops-guestbook-module`
+* Change `name = "my-helm-chart-folder"` to `helm-guestbook`
 * First add `helm_guestbook = {// create entry}` to the `values_content = {}`.
 That entry will be used to create the values for the variables in the `values.yaml` file for the helm chart.

   Below you see the relevant code in the `main.tf` which does the copy later.
+As you can is it uses the `{local.name}` value, so you need to ensure the name reflects the folder structure for your `helm-chart` later.

   ```sh
   resource null_resource create_yaml {